-You’re taking a bite out of SoCal history when you eat at Norms.
-The restaurant chain was one of the first of its kind to open 24/7, serving breakfast all day, when it made its debut in 1949.
+You’re taking a bite out of SoCal history when you eat at NORMS.
+The restaurant chain was one of the first of its kind to open 24/7–serving breakfast all day–when it debuted in 1949.

-There are more than a dozen Norms restaurants in California today, and the most popular among them is the Downey location at the corner of Firestone and Paramount boulevards, run by longtime employees Nancy Cook, serving as the general manager, and Danny Hurtado, the executive chef and assistant manager.
+There are more than a dozen NORMS Restaurants in California today.
+Among them is the Downey location on the corner of Firestone and Paramount, run by General Manager Nancy Cook and Executive Chef/Assistant Manager Danny Hurtado.

 On Saturday, December 2nd, NORMS presented the Los Angeles Regional Food Bank with a check for $16,898 LIVE on KTLA 5 TV.
 This amount was raised with your help through our “Make Caring the NORM” fundraising campaign back in late August.
 The Los Angeles Regional Food Bank will use these funds to produce 67,592 meals to help fight food insecurity and hunger in our community!